 Adobe offers support to customers running Mac OS X Yosemite in accordance with Adobe's standard customer support policies.
 Visit the support page for additional information about complimentary and paid support programs.

 Adobe recommends following your company’s internal guidelines to manage updates.
 You may want to contact the IT person who manages your Adobe licenses for information about your corporate policies on updating software.
-For volume licensing customers, IT admins should visit Creative Cloud Packager to learn how to package updates for silent deployment of CC and CS6.
+For volume licensing customers, IT admins should visit Creative Cloud Packager to learn how to package updates for silent deployment of Creative Cloud and CS6.